src-zone/material/README.md

   applications.
 The angular-mdc-web integration is mostly based upon Angular Components.
   Blox Material uses Angular Directives for the integration.
   There are advantages to both approaches.
-  The Directives approach taken by Blox Material makes it possible to share the same markup between both Angular and non-Angular applications.
+  The Directives approach taken by Blox Material makes it possible to share the same markup and styling between both Angular and non-Angular applications.

 #### Quick Links
 *  [Demo, documentation and examples](https://blox.source.zone/material.html)